maheshchamarag/express-rest-jwt-framework/README.md

 This framework has
 JWT authentication,
 role based authorizations,
-Mocha and Chai used for test cases
+Mocha and Chai (used for unit testing)

 To run the framework do following steps